pubky/paykit/README.md

 - Correctly implement `init` and `getmanifest` methods
 - ...

+#### Plugin requirements
+- entry point must be executable
+- must have `init` method
+- must have getmanifest method
+- may have `start` method.
+It should be called inside of `init`
+- may have `stop` method

 #### Manifest requirements
 Plugin manifest needs to be a JSON object with following fields:
 - `name` - a string name of the plugin.
 It must be unique for all registered plugins.
 Plugin manager will throw an error and gracefully shutdown all other plugins